sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - configure the authentication method for port-based access to the switch.
 - configuration parameters that needed to format attribute1 for MAB requests to the RADIUS server.
 - enable the dot1x authentication support on the switch.
-- configure VLAN as guest vlan on an interface or a range of interfaces.
+- configure VLAN as guest vlan on an interface.
-- configure the unauthenticated VLAN associated with the specified interface or range of interfaces.
+- configure the unauthenticated VLAN associated with the specified interface.
 - configure the number of times authentication may be reattempted by the client before a port moves to the authentication fail VLAN.
-- set the maximum number of clients supported on an interface or range of interfaces when multi-authentication host mode is enabled on the port.
+- set the maximum number of clients supported on an interface when multi-authentication host mode is enabled on the port.
-- enable periodic reauthentication of the supplicant for the specified interface or range of interfaces.
+- enable periodic reauthentication of the supplicant for the specified interface.
-- set the authentication mode to use on the specified interface or range of interfaces.
+- set the authentication mode to use on the specified interface.
 - configure the host mode of a port.
 - configure the period of time after which the Authenticator attempts to reauthenticate a supplicant on the port.
 - configure the actions to take when all the authentication servers are dead.